170 Boulevard Magenta,

 Built in 1921, and opening as an independent cinema on 6th October 1921, it was later taken over the Pathe chain.
 The Louxor – Palais du Cinema is an Egyptian-style movie theatre, designed by architect Henri Zipcy.
 There was an orchestra pit and a pipe organ and the seats had Egyptian style motifs.
 It is the only Egyptian style theatre ever built in Paris.

 Seating was provided for 1,300 in orchestra and two balcony levels.
 The projection booth was located under the second balcony.
-The building is at the corner of two main boulevards and tiles with Egyptian art are still on the upper part of the facade.
+The building is at the corner of two main boulevards and adjacent to the Barbes-Rochechouart Metro station.
+Egyptian art motifs are on the upper part of the facade.

 Through the years the Egyptian design and marquetry friezes by interior designer M. Tiberi had vanished from inside the auditorium, and in the 1930’s it was given an Art Deco style.
 In later years a CinemaScope screen hid the stage and the proscenium.